-With more than 25 years of practice in the area of divorce and family law at Chase, Berenstein and Murray, Counselors at Law, I have learned to approach spousal support disputes pragmatically in order to benefit my clients for both the short and long term.
+With more than 25 years of practice in the area of divorce and family law, our attorneys have learned to approach spousal support disputes pragmatically in order to benefit our clients for both the short and long term.
 Strategic counsel is required because spousal support can incite strong reactions from both spouses in a divorce.
-As a seasoned Burlingame spousal support attorney, I represent people throughout the Bay Area seeking to ensure that, regardless of their relative financial position, their legal rights are protected both during and following divorce proceedings.
+As seasoned Burlingame spousal support attorneys, we represent people throughout the Bay Area seeking to ensure that, regardless of their relative financial positions, their legal rights are protected both during and following divorce proceedings.

 By contrast, courts determine post-judgment support obligations by looking at a long list of factors and assessing what the longer term needs of the recipient spouse will be.

 In some cases, it may be advisable to make a support agreement unmodifiable or to consider a spousal support buyout.
-As an experienced Burlingame spousal support lawyer, I know when such nontraditional approaches may be in my clients' best interests.
+As experienced Burlingame spousal support lawyers, we know when such nontraditional approaches may be in our clients' best interests.